zyannick/LogosRL/README.md

     This single command executes the entire DVC pipeline, from data preparation to training and evaluation.

     ```bash
+    # Build the Docker image
+    dvc repro build_docker
-    # Launch the full pipeline inside a docker
+    # Launch the full pipeline inside a docker.
+This will use dvc inside the docker
-    dvc repro
+    ./run_local.sh repro run_pipeline
     ```
     or
     ```bash